 The majority of the respondents (65.5%) sometimes skipped meals.
-Breakfast was the most skipped meal, on average three days a week.
-The top reason for skipping breakfast was being late for school, while lunch and dinner were skipped because the students did not like the available food (Table 2).
+Breakfast was the most skipped meal, an average of three days a week.
+The topmost reason for skipping breakfast was being late for school, while lunch and dinner were skipped because the students did not like the available food (Table 2).